Fade BG Image

 One more… oh, this one's a Treant too?
 Delicious.

 Oh, an Orc Archer.
 Bows and arrows are supposed to be a pain, but it's basically just a normal Orc holding a bow.
-I hear its stone is a smidge bigger than a regular Orc's, but I can't tell.
-I'll take the bow while I'm at it… Hey now, this is pretty well made?
+I hear their stones are a smidge bigger than a regular Orc's, but I can't tell.
+I'll take the bow while I'm at it… Huh, this is actually pretty well made?
 Cheeky for an Orc.

 Oh, an Orc Assassin.
 Nice ambush, but that doesn't work on me.
 Also, moving through a forest without making a sound with that Orc-y frame is impressive.
 Maybe it's got a skill?
 I'd like it to teach me.
 The knife is nicely made, so I'm keeping it.